AMazaleyrat/oyster_monitoring_network/README.md

     -   `site`: the name of the site.

-    -   `classe_age`: the age class of the oyster: N0 (spat), J1 (half-grown) or A2 (commercial size).
+    -   `class_age`: the age class of the oyster: N0 (spat), J1 (half-grown) or A2 (commercial size).
 Blank cells indicate that this information was not available.

     -   `ploidy`: the ploidy of the oysters: diploïdes or triploïdes (in English: diploid or triploid).
 Blank cells indicate that this information was not available.

     -   `date`: the date of data collection (format DD/MM/YYYY).

-    -   `mnemonic_passage`: mnemonic of the visit.
+    -   `mnemonic_date`: mnemonic of the visit.
 The name of the quarterly operation (P0, P1, P2, P3 or RF: last data collection).
 For intermediate operations, we use the previous name of the operation followed by an underscore and the number of the week.
 For example, data collection on 2019-05-06 corresponds to P1_S19.
 Biométrie initiale (in English: initial biometrics) is equivalent to P0 (first data collected during the campaign).

     -   `param`: the name of the measured parameter: Nombre d'individus morts, Nombre d'individus vivants, Poids de l'individu or Poids total des individus vivants (in English: number of dead oysters, number of alive oysters, mass of the individual and total mass of alive individuals).

     -   `code_param`: code of the measured parameter.
 INDVVIVNB = number of alive oysters, INDVMORNB = number of dead oysters, INDVPOID = mass of the individual, TOTVIVPOI = total mass of alive individuals (i.e. mass of the bag).

     -   `unit_measure`: the unit of measurement: Gramme or Unité de dénombrement (d'individus, de cellules, ...) (in English: grams or counting of individuals, cells ...).